 - Isolate: This is CBD in the purest form and doesn’t contain any other cannabinoids found in cannabis plant.
 CBD isolate usually comes in the form of powder or crystals.

 - Broad Spectrum:While broad spectrum CBD doesn’t contain any THC, it does contain other hemp plant extracts including flavonoids and terpenes.

 - Full Spectrum:This is similar to broad spectrum CBD, but contains trace amounts of THC.

 This is perhaps the most common misconception that surrounds CBD products.
 CBD is just of the many cannabinoids found in the hemp plants.
 CBD products offers many of the medical cannabis benefits you get from medical marijuana plant – but without the psychoactive effects.
 That’s because it contains very low amounts of THC.

 You Can Get Addicted to CBD

 This is another common misconception when it comes to CBD product – and perhaps the easiest one to dispel.
 Cannabidiol is a non-addictive substance.
-In fact, it is often as a supplement for overcoming substance abuse disorders and for addiction recovery.
+In fact, it is often as a supplement for overcoming substance abuse disorders and for addiction recovery with clinical trials.
 The efficacy of CBD in reducing cravings for individuals overcoming tobacco dependence has also been well-documented.